ksinha49/litellm/docs/my-website/docs/tutorials/tag_management.md

   enable_tag_filtering: True # 👈 Key Change
 ```

+## Configured vs Dynamic Tags

+Tags returned by the `/tag/list` endpoint are grouped into:

+- **Configured tags** – tags you create in the dashboard to control which models a request may use.
+- **Dynamic tags** – tags detected from request metadata for spend tracking.
+These show up as read-only in the dashboard and do not restrict models.

 ## 1. Create a tag

 On the LiteLLM UI, navigate to Experimental > Tag Management > Create Tag.